Explore

 yet close enough to make the movie work thematically as a cohesive whole, with the added benefit of allowing the title "Show Cuts" to do it's job both as a movie description and as a multi-literary metaphor.

-First, let me start out by saying that I grew up at a time when animated features shown during prime-time were not the norm.
+Ā First of al, let me start out by saying that I grew up at a time when animated features shown during prime time were not the norm.

 Therefore, holiday specials like It's The Great Pumpkin, Charlie Brown and Santa Claus Is Coming Town were usually an event, not only in that they were a rare moment to watch a cartoon at night, but also because they enhanced the feeling of the holidays.
 Of which, my faves were, obviously, Halloween and Christmas (free candy and free presents, how can you beat that?).